 Fungal Cell Wall Biosynthesis and Mode of action of Antifungals

-Structurally distinct classes of antifungal natural products target enzymes responsible for the formation of the fungal cell wall.
+Many antifungal natural products target enzymes responsible for the formation of the fungal cell wall.
 The fungal cell wall is composed of two major polysaccharides, chitin and (1,3)-β-D-glucan.
 These polysaccharides are produced by two distinct polysaccharide syntheses, chitin synthase and (1,3)-β-D-Glucan synthase (GS).
-We are interested in how these enzymes work to produce the essential polysaccharides, and how these enzymes are inhibited by antifungals.
+We are interested in how these enzymes work, and how antifungals inhibit these enzymes.

 In this area, our current focus is the mechanism of catalysis and inhibition of (1,3)-β-D-Glucan synthase (GS).
-GS is a proven target of FDA-approved antifungal drugs (e.g., in micafungin).
-Due to an emergence of drug resistance and the limited pharmacological behavior of the existing GS inhibitors, there is a persistent interest in developing novel GS inhibitors.
-However, such development has been hampered by the lack of understanding in the mechanism of GS catalysis and the modes of action of GS inhibitors.
-We are currently developing chemical probes and novel assay methods to provide mechanistic insights into the GS catalysis and GS-targeting anti fungal mode of action.
+GS is a proven target of FDA-approved antifungal drugs (e.g., micafungin).
+Due to the emergence of drug resistance and the limited pharmacological behavior of the existing GS inhibitors, there is a persistent interest in developing novel GS inhibitors.
+However, such development has been hampered by our limited understanding of the mechanism of GS catalysis and inhibition.
+We are currently developing chemical probes and novel assay methods to provide mechanistic insights into the GS catalysis and GS-targeting antifungal mode of action (see Biochemistry 2020).